lixpaulian/cronparser/README.md

 * MIT

 ## Package
-The library is provided as an XPACK and can be installed in an Eclipse based project using the attached script (however, the `include` and `source` paths must be manually added to the project in Eclipse).
-For more details on XPACKs see https://github.com/xpacks.
+The library is provided as an xPack and can be installed in an Eclipse based project using the attached script (however, the `include` and `source` paths must be manually added to the project in Eclipse).
+For more details on xPacks see https://github.com/xpacks.
 The installation script requires the helper scripts that can be found at https://github.com/xpacks/scripts.

 ## Dependencies
-The library dependends very lightly on the __trace__ functionality found in the uOS++ package (https://github.com/micro-os-plus/micro-os-plus-iii), but this can be easily replaced.
+The library dependends very lightly on the __trace__ functionality found in the µOS++ package (https://github.com/micro-os-plus/micro-os-plus-iii), but this can be easily replaced.

 ## Tests
 A separate directory `test` is included that contains a short test program which iterates a list of dates and cron strings to test for matches.
 You can freely add other dates/cron string pairs in the table.